 MR Monitoring Report - Government requires local planning authorities to produce annual Monitoring Reports (MRs) relating to Local Plans.
-According to which has special status, and within which major development will not be permitted, unless there are exceptional circumstances.
+According to permitted, unless there are exceptional circumstances.
 Designated under the 1949

 Government guidance, these need to include the findings of SA monitoring.